-FINANCIAL PERFORMANCE OF THE COUNCIL IN 2021/22
+FINANCIAL PERFORMANCE OF THE COUNCIL IN 2022/23

 The Council incurs both revenue and capital expenditure during the financial year.
-Revenue spending is generally on items that are consumed within a year and is financed from Council Tax, Government Grants and other income.
+Revenue spending is generally on items that are consumed within a year and is financed from council tax, Government Grants and other income.
 Capital expenditure is on items which have a life beyond one year and which also add value to a fixed asset (known as non-current assets).
-This is financed largely by capital grants, loans and other capital contributions.
+This is financed largely by capital grants from the Government, loans and other capital contributions.

-1. Comprehensive Income and Expenditure Account
+Comprehensive Income and Expenditure Account

 All the services provided by the Council, including council housing, are shown within the Comprehensive Income and Expenditure Statement.
-This statement shows the equivalent of the trading position of a UK listed company in accordance with IFRS requirements and discloses a surplus for 2021/22 of £6.959m (split between General Fund deficit £11.647m and HRA surplus £18.606m).
-The Movement in Reserves Statement reconciles this IFRS surplus together with other reserve transfers into a net increase in the general fund balance of £1.233m and an HRA decrease of £0.566m.
+This statement shows the equivalent of the trading position of a UK listed company in accordance with International Financial Reporting Standards (IFRS) requirements and discloses a 'deficit' for 2022/23 of £9.618m (split between General Fund deficit £4.151m and HRA deficit £5.467m).
+The Movement in Reserves Statement reconciles this IFRS 'deficit' together with other reserve transfers into a net decrease in the general fund balance of £1.242m and an HRA increase of £2.175m.